 Access the backend application.

-Obtain the IP address of the ingressgateway gateway service.
-For more information, see Create an ingress gateway service.
+Obtain the IP address of the ingressgateway gateway.
+For more information, see Create an ingress gateway.

-In the browser address bar, enter http://<IP address of the ingressgateway gateway service>/details/2.
+In the address bar of your browser, enter http://<IP address of the ingressgateway gateway>/details/2.

 If the message in the preceding figure is returned, it indicates that the request to the details backend application is successful.

-Create a routing rule for the frontend application to expose the application by using the ingressgateway2 gateway.
+Create a routing rule for the frontend application.

 Create an Istio gateway.